miroapp/api-clients/packages/miro-api/docs/quickstart-auth.md

 )
 ```

+> 🚧
+>
-⚠️ In production deployments, replace the secret with a randomly generated string. ⚠️
+> In production deployments, replace the secret with a randomly generated string.

+> 📘
+>
-ℹ️ For the sake of simplicity, the quick start guide identifies users with session IDs. \
+> For the sake of simplicity, the quick start guide identifies users with session IDs.
-In production deployments, use actual user IDs, separate from session IDs.
-This avoids repeatedly prompting users to reinstall the app that they already installed in a previous, different session. ℹ️
+> In production deployments, use actual user IDs, separate from session IDs.
+This avoids repeatedly prompting users to reinstall the app that they already installed in a previous, different session.

 ### Step 5: redirect new users to the authorization page